h3r3t1c/Wear-Unit-Converter/README.md

 ![banner](https://github.com/h3r3t1c/Wear-Unit-Converter/blob/master/screenshots/banner.png?raw=true)
-# Wear Unit Converter
+# Unit Converter for Wear OS
-Unit Converter is a simple and easy to use unit converter for Wear OS.
+A simple and easy to use unit converter for Wear OS.
 ## Features
 • One to one unit conversion